Graphs are most useful when encoding extended data across levels and complex multivariate relationships.

 On the other hand, if data is limited, then graphical display is likely to be irrelevant and the data could be best displayed in a table or just narrated.

-Data will only become even more complex, in volume, dimensions and connections, and data graphs are indispensable tools for helping us understand data complexity.
+Data become more and more complex by the day, in terms of its volume, dimensions and connections, and data graphs are indispensable tools for helping us understand the drivers of this data complexity.

-In this regard, data reduction techniques are indispensable tools in data graphing for sieving out the random errors from noisy stochastic data and extracting useful signals.
+In this regard, data reduction techniques are indispensable tools in data graphing for sieving out random noise from complex stochastic data and extracting useful signals.
+As an examples of simplifying complexity using data reduction see my analysis on the market value function.